adobe-research/cross-preferences/README.md

 ### Introduction

-The goal is to allow Java (or any JVM language) developers to make use of higly available, distributed configuration stores without the need to integrate with them directly.
+The goal is to allow Java (or any JVM language) developers to make use of highly available, distributed configuration stores without the need to integrate with them directly.

 Out of the box, the Java Preferences API has platform-dependent backing stores that make use of registries